ShadowDraco/javascript-401d53-class43/README.md

 ### How to use locally?

+_Developer way_

 - run `npm i` to install all dependencies
 - run `npx expo start` to start the environment
 - scan the qr code with your phone to launch through `Expo Go`

+_App user way_

+- download the apk from LATESTBUILD folder to your **android** phone
+- convert the aab to apk using app in the play store
+- install the apk and open the app 'tryChatApp'

 ### What features does it have?